 A delicious lemon curd that tastes great on its own or made into a variety of different desserts

 - 4 large eggs

-Combine zest, juice, eggs, and sugar in a stainless steel bowl and whisk together over a pot of simmering water.
-Keep over low to medium heat, whisking constantly, until thick enough to coat the back of a spoon.
+Combine zest, juice, eggs, and sugar in a stainless pot and whisk together over a low flame.
+Cook, whisking constantly, until thick enough to coat the back of a spoon, about 5 minutes.
 Remove from heat and whisk in butter.
 Cool.

 A delicious lemon mousse that will leave your family wondering when you ran off to Paris to study pastries.

 - 1 cup lemon curd see the previous recipe

 Combine juice, syrup, and gelatin in a stainless steel pot.
 Heat very gently until gelatin melts.
 Put into a stainless steel bowl then add lemon curd and whipped cream.
 Put filling into a fully cooked tart shell.

 30-degree syrup sounds very technical.
 It's not - it actually is ridiculously easy to make.
 Take 2x sugar for every 1 x of water and boil until sugar dissolves.